Edward D. Kelly: Auxiliary Bishop of Detroit

-On December 9, 1910, Pope Pius X appointed Kelly as the first auxiliary bishop of the Diocese of Detroit and as titular bishop of Cestrus.
-He received his episcopal consecration on January 26 1910, from Cardinal James Gibbons, with Bishops Henry Richter and Camillus Maes serving as co-consecrators.
+On December 9, 1910, Pope Pius X appointed Kelly as the first auxiliary bishop of Detroit and as titular bishop of Cestrus.
+He received his episcopal consecration at St. Thomas the Apostle Church on January 26, 1910, from Cardinal James Gibbons, with Bishops Henry Richter and Camillus Maes serving as co-consecrators.

 Kelly was a major contributor to the founding of Theta Phi Alpha, a national women's sorority at the University of Michigan in Ann Arbor.
 He also supported the Foley Guild, the Catholic student association at the university.
 He allowed the guild to have social events at St. Thomas Parish in Ann Arbor, although he banned tango dancing at parties there in 1914.

-During World War I, Kelly served on the Michigan Library War Council, an organization that provided reading material to American soldiers from that state.
+After the American entry into World War I in 1917, Kelly served on the Michigan Library War Council, an organization that provided reading material to soldiers from Michigan.
 In 1918, he was appointed superintendent of the diocesan schools.
 In 1920, Kelly and the other bishops in Michigan defeated a proposed amendment by nativist groups to the Michigan State Constitution that would have required all children between ages five and 16 to attend public schools.

 Bishop of Grand Rapids

-On January 16, 1919, Pope Benedict XV named Kelly as the third bishop of the Diocese of Grand Rapids; he was installed on May 20, 1919.

-Edward Kelly died on March 26, 1926, at the episcopal residence in Grand Rapids, Michigan, from a hemorrhage or embolism.
+On January 16, 1919, Pope Benedict XV named Kelly as the third bishop of Grand Rapids; he was installed on May 20, 1919.Edward Kelly died on March 26, 1926, at the episcopal residence in Grand Rapids, Michigan, from a hemorrhage or embolism.
 He was age 65.